If players test negative, we can think of allowing use of saliva: Agarkar

 The ICC’s ban will be effective from the first international series between England and West Indies, starting July 8.

 “My only contention is that players who will play, will eventually be tested before the game starts.
-If they are found to be COVID-19 negative then I can at least consider that it will be then safe to put saliva on the ball,” Agarkar said during an interaction.
+If they are found to be COVID-19 negative then I can at least consider that it will be then safe to put saliva on the ball,” Agarkar told.

 “This is my opinion and probably someone from the medical field can give us a broader view on the subject,” the 42-year-old added.